cassidytucker/Elk-Stack-Project/README.md

 -[elk]
 -10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to http://23.99.80.187:5601/app/kibana#/home to check that the installation worked as expected.
+Run the playbook, and navigate to http://23.99.80.187:5601/app/kibana#/home to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Install-elk.yml

--Where do you copy it?_
+Where do you copy it?_
 /etc/ansible/

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 -/etc/ansible/hosts

--How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 There is a section in the /etc/ansible/host file where you can put each Virtual Machine with a specific group

 -Which URL do you navigate to in order to check that the ELK server is running?